table1/framework-site/content/collections/doc_guides/connections.md

 ---
 id: connections
-title: Database Connections
+title: Connections
-section: core_concepts
+section: features
-position: 12
+position: 13
-description: 'Connecting to databases and running queries'
+description: 'Connecting to databases and object storage providers'
 ---
 ## Overview

-Framework provides a unified interface for connecting to databases and executing queries.
-Define connections in `settings.yml` and Framework handles the rest.
+Framework provides a unified interface for connecting to databases and object storage.
+Define connections once in `settings.yml` and Framework handles the rest.
+For running queries and working with database helpers, see the [Database Integration guide](/docs/database).

 ## Configuring Connections